Reyansh-Varshney/Microsoft-Office-2024-Professional-Pro-Plus-Installer-Free/README.md

 1. Clone or download the repository to your local machine.
 2. Open a terminal or command prompt in the project directory.
-3. Install the required dependencies by running `pip install -r requirements.txt`.
-4. Run the application with `python main.py`.
+3. Run the application with `python main.py`.

 ## Download